NicolayD/ruby-chess/README.md

 It will be developed slowly and pushed gradually to github.

-Edit: 25.04.2017 - Currently developing a modular version of the game with separate classes for all pieces in a separate branch.
-Basic functionality works properly.
-The players can choose only their own pieces and can capture the opponent's pieces except the king.
+Edit: 05.05.2017 - Basic game logic works fine.
+Check and checkmate work, the checked player must do choose a move out of the checked position.
-I have yet to add check, mate and draw logic.
+I have to add promotion, draw possibility, and an option to save the game.